Child employment

 If you are employing school age children you have a legal duty to:

-• apply for a work permit within seven days (all children in employment are legally required to have a work permit)
+• apply for a work/volunteer licence before any child commences with the organisation (all children 13 to 16 years of age in employment are legally required to have a work/volunteer licence)

 • undertake a risk assessment